Benn-Lau/LearnNext13-SSR-CSR/README.md

 ## Bug in this application causing scroll resetting

-more info on git hub link:https://github.com/vercel/next.js/issues/49087
+more info on git hub link: '[Link](https://github.com/vercel/next.js/issues/49087)'
 note: this is not my fault its next js team ...
 I hope it fix 24/06/23 20:03